litter of puppies

 Falling asleep is easy for me.

 Bedtime is a positive time of day.
-At that time, I turn off my mind and bid farewell to the world for some uninterrupted hours of rest.
-I value my sleep because that is when I gather my strength so I can face a new day with fresh ideas.
+At my chosen bedtime, I turn off the chatter in my mind and bid farewell to the world for some uninterrupted hours of rest.
+I value my sleep because that is when I gather my strength so I can face a new day with fresh ideas and fresh energy.

-Prior to heading to bed, I take a relaxing warm shower or bath.
+Prior to heading to bed, I take a relaxing warm shower or bath, feeling the stress go down the drain with the water.
 I turn down the lights to create an atmosphere conducive to rest.
 In place of television, I opt for calming nature sounds or a good book to help me drift off to sleep.

 I enjoy restful sleep every night.
 Regardless of what I may be doing, I choose to make a stopping point for myself so I can head to bed peacefully.